ARTICLES OF ASSOCIATION

 Notices of general meetings must be made through advertisement in Post- och Inrikes Tidningar and by posting the notice on the company’s website.
 When notice is made, the company shall advertise in Dagens Industri that that notice to attend has been issued.

-Shareholders wishing to attend the general meeting must be found on a printed copy or other presentation of the register of shareholders reflecting circumstances five (5) days before the meeting and must notify the Company of intent to participate no later than the day specified in the notice of meeting.
-The last-mentioned day cannot be a Sunday, other public holiday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and cannot be earlier than five (5) weekdays before the meeting.
+Shareholders wishing to attend the general meeting must notify the Company of intent to participate no later than the day specified in the notice of meeting.
+This day cannot be a Sunday, other public holiday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and cannot be earlier than five (5) weekdays before the meeting.

 The company’s financial year shall begin 1 January and end 31 December.

-The company’s shares shall be registered in a CSD register pursuant to the Swedish Financial Instruments (Accounts) Act (1998:1479).
+The company’s shares shall be registered in a CSD register pursuant to the Swedish Central Securities Depositories and Financial Instruments (Accounts) Act (1998:1479).